EIT RawMaterials’ Nominee for the EIT Change Award is Solving the European Graphite Challenge

 Anna’s method reduces the carbon footprint associated with graphite mining and purifying, currently carried out in China for export to Europe.
 Using recycled graphite from old batteries in this way saves a huge amount of CO2 because the need for mining and intense purification is eliminated.

 However, until Anna’s innovative solution, European recyclers did not have a cost-effective and planet-friendly way to recycle graphite from batteries.
 This is why Anna has earned the EIT RawMaterials nomination for the EIT Change Award, and has made it through to the finals of the EIT Awards on 11 October in Brussels.
+(Anna subsequently won the EIT Change Award and you can read full details here.)
 The accolade recognises top graduates from EIT-Labelled education programmes.
 Anna is a graduate of the EIT RawMaterials’s EMerald Masters programme in Georesources Engineering.

 Why is it so Crucial to Recycle Graphite?